 ..
 Shanghai Disneyland represents our best international growth initiative in a long time.

 While extraordinary positive thinking empowers Robert Iger to achieve outstanding results, it does not empower him to be his best and create the best possible outcomes.
 Optimal Thinkers validate the extraordinary positive thinking employed to establish outstanding systems, think outside the box, and create progress.
 Optimal Thinkers optimize all levels of performance by consistently focusing on the best solutions.

 To definitively assess your thinking and compare it to how Robert Iger thinks, take the Optimal Thinking 360 Assessment now.
 I created this assessment for my executive coaching clients over 26 years.
-More than one million executives and 6500 companies have used this proprietary assessment to uncover their primary thinking style, thinking profiles, core motivation, decision-making and communication styles, and how to best interact with others.
+More than one million executives and 6500 companies have used this proprietary assessment.
+They discover their primary thinking style, thinking profiles, core motivation, decision-making and communication styles, and how to best interact with others.
 Take this risk-free assessment (designed for desktops and tablets) on your own as a Self-Optimization Assessment or with your team as a 360 to confirm your strengths and weaknesses, discover your blind spots, and optimize every situation.

 The transcripts used in this article are © SeekingAlpha.com.
 2013, 2014, 2015.

 This article is part of our How CEOs Think article series.

 If you would like to nominate a well-known leader for a thinking analysis, feel free to include them in your comments below.